 An Eskimo term for early Western visitors.
-Understandably, as ships came in the spring the better to be able to explore and exploit to the maximum before the winter returned, the Tununirmiut Eskimos called British whalers ‘the men of springtime’.
+As ships came in the spring the better to explore and exploit to the maximum before winter returned, the Tununirmiut Eskimos called British whalers ‘the men of springtime’.

 ‘Local Eskimo, the Tununirmiut,… traded informally with the British whalers, whom they called upirnaagiit, “the men of springtime”.’